ironclad logo

 No license

-Explain that the owner is not giving a license to the recipient to use the confidential information.
+This clause should make it clear that the owner is not giving the recipient a license to use the confidential information.
 As a result, the recipient does not own any of the information.

 No assignment